 Also, if your provider has an online patient portal, be sure you’re signed up and know how to log in since many providers are using these systems to schedule vaccines.
 This will ensure you’re ready to schedule yours when you become eligible to receive it.

 Where to Get Your COVID-19 Vaccine

 Work with your PCP to decide the best place to get your vaccine.
-Some of your many options include DH, UCHealth, SCL Health medical offices and other vaccination sites throughout the state.
+Some of your many options include Denver Health, UCHealth, SCL Health medical offices and other vaccination sites throughout the state.